Battle of the Basya River: Flanks

-The battle began around 8-9 a.m. and lasted until 6 p.m.
+The battle began around 8–9 a.m. and lasted until 6 pm.
 On the left flank, Dolgorukov personally commanded the Russians, and Czarniecki commanded the Poles.
 There was a counter-battle, where neither side could achieve clear success, so Sapieha sent 1,500 men to help Charnetsky, they hit the Russians in the rear, but were immediately stopped by hellish artillery fire.
 Russians began to benefit from the situation, and by evening Czarniecki began to retreat, but the situation was turned around by an attack by the Hussars, which completely disorganized the Russian ranks and forced them to retreat in partial disorder, but most of them were able to return to the wagon train.

 The battle on right flank also began without obvious dominance of the sides, although the Russians were able to inflict heavy losses on the Lithuanians and captured banner, they could not completely defeat them for a long time.
 This was affected by the lack of strength in this group of troops, the Russians became even more demoralized when they saw the defeat of their left wing and the militia from the Landed Army fled.
 Reiters held out longer, but seeing the decomposition of their soldiers around them, they also trembled and began to retreat.